A Frequency Domain Approach to Predict Power System Transients: Encoding Spatial-Temporal Relationships

-Importantly, we aim to predict the trajectories under changing net injections $\bm{a}$ and faults $u$.
+Importantly, we aim to predict the trajectories under changing net injections and faults.
 This is different from most previous works that learn a static mapping from input to output time sequences for fixed parameters.
-Therefore, we encode parameters and fault-clear actions explicitly in the input tensor.
+Therefore, we encode parameters and fault-clear actions explicitly in the input tensor as shown in Fig.~\ref{fig:FNO_structure}(a).
+Note that the fault-clear action may not known in advance, and we set up an expected relay time to predict the dynamic behaviors.
+The aim is to use the learning-based method to reproduce the results from solvers.
+That is, given the relay actions after the fault happens, the solvers can compute the trajectories after the fault.
+Likewise, we envision the relay actions as an extra input encoded in the data frame.